-29 Eye-Opening eCommerce Stats for Online Success
+Ecommerce Stats and Trends for Online Success

 Here’s a question – how many online purchases have you made this month?

 Probably a few already.
-It should come as no surprise that the eCommerce industry is thriving, its numbers growing constantly.
+It should come as no surprise that the ecommerce industry is thriving, its numbers growing constantly.

 Interested in the newest trends?
-Look no further, we’ve gathered the latest eCommerce stats to fill you in:
+Look no further, we’ve gathered the latest ecommerce stats to fill you in:

-Key eCommerce Statistics For 2025
+Key Ecommerce Statistics For 2025

 - We will be doing 95% of all shopping online by 2040.

-- Asia is the leader of the eCommerce market when it comes to revenue, with an expected $2 trillion in sales in 2025.
+- Asia is the leader of the ecommerce market when it comes to revenue, with an expected $2 trillion in sales in 2025.

-- Philippines and India are the number one fastest-growing eCommerce markets.
+- Philippines and India are the number one fastest-growing ecommerce markets.

 - 57% of shoppers purchase goods internationally.